lemmingDev/ESP32-BLE-Gamepad/README.md

 There is also Bluetooth specific information that you can use (optional):

 Instead of `BleGamepad bleGamepad;` you can do `BleGamepad bleGamepad("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
 The third parameter is the initial battery level of your device.
-To adjust the battery level later on you can simply call e.g.  `bleGamepad.setBatteryLevel(50)` (set battery level to 50%).
+Adjusting the battery level later on doesn't work.
 By default the battery level will be set to 100%, the device name will be `ESP32 BLE Gamepad` and the manufacturer will be `Espressif`.